Predator Ridge Hiking: Best Trails + Essential Info

 Most of the hiking trails at Predator Ridge feature a mix of forest and ridge hiking.
 This means that there is intermittent shade.
 It’s a good idea to bring a hat, sunscreen and water, especially during the warmer months.

 In spring (particularly in late March/early April), there may be temporary trail closures to reduce thaw damage.
-On our visit, these closures were limited to bike users only.
+These closures are usually limited to bike users only.

 Important to know